circleci/circleci-docs/jekyll/_cci2/faq.md

 - Access to features, such as new machine sizes, are paid with a monthly fee of $15 per active user.
 - Compute is paid for monthly in credits for the machine size and duration you use.
-- Docker Layer Caching (DLC) is paid for with credits per usage, similar to compute credits.
+- Docker Layer Caching (DLC) is paid for with credits per job, similar to compute credits.

 #### What constitutes an _Active User_?